 This group is open to any student (grades 9 - 12) who qualifies during the audition process.
-The orchestra is directed by Bonnie Alger.
-Rehearsals are held on Mondays (5:00 -7 :00) at Russell Hall.
+The orchestra is directed by John Chiles.
+Rehearsals are held on Fridays (5:00 -7 :00) at Russell Hall.
 The orchestra performs two concerts annually.
 There is a fee for participation in this orchestra.

 This group is open to any string student (grades 6 - 8)who qualifies during the audition process.
 The orchestra is directed by our long time NIJO director, Tom Schilke.
 Rehearsals are held on Fridays (5:00 -7:00) at Russell Hall.
 The orchestra performs annually at a spring concert and for schools and other sites on their annual spring tour.
 There is a fee for participation in this orchestra.

 This group is a beginning level orchestra conducted by our instructor, Ute Brandenburg.
-This small chamber orchestra for string students in grades 2 - 4 rehearses on Saturday mornings.
+This small chamber orchestra for string students in grades 2 - 4 rehearses once a week for 6 weeks.
 Membership is limited to students enrolled in the Suzuki School who have their teacher's recommendation.
 Music reading experience (such as I Can Read Music series) and playing at a minimum of Suzuki book level 2 is preferred.
 There is a fee for participation in this orchestra.